Published by : Bipin BaloniPublished on: May 26, 2026

 • If you are expecting or have just had abdominal surgery, stay away from it.

-• You can go into a deeper backbend if your armpits, chest, and groins are flexible: turn your arms outward while moving your hands a little bit more forward and straightening your elbows.
-Your sternum should be raised up toward the ceiling.
+• You can go into a deeper backbend if your armpits, chest, and groin are flexible: turn your arms outward while moving your hands a little bit more forward and straightening your elbows.
+Your sternum should be raised toward the ceiling.

 Read More – Unleashing Your Inner Cobra: The Significance and Advantages of Bhujangasana